Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 # Disclaimer

 This article is currently in progress.
 We recently asked for your feedback using a simple [Airtable form](https://airtable.com/app87w9xfbVXGGcUT/pagBY6xXvJ4T9h9Sy/form).
-You can of course share yours while this form is open whether you choose to stick with the Airtable form or get in you with us using contact@ytreza.dev 🙏
+You can of course share yours while this form is open whether you choose to stick with the Airtable form or to get in touch with us using contact@ytreza.dev 🙏

 **We made a [dashboard](https://airtable.com/app87w9xfbVXGGcUT/pagY0gQcUJGXhcTTb) but still have to integrate everyone feedback into this article**.